 As stated in the MSGP, Duty to Comply, each individual operator at DEII remains responsible for ensuring that all requirements of its own permit under the MSGP are met regardless of whether this SWPPP allocates the actual implementation of any of those responsibilities to another operator.

-All NPDES tracking numbers obtained under the MSGP 2008 and MSGP 2015 are summarized in $\pmb{\mathsf{Table 2}}$ .
+NPDES tracking numbers MSGP 2021 are summarized in Table 2.

 Table 1 SIC and NAICS Codes and Descriptions and Applicable MSGP Sectors